mentor

 Fall term

-The mentoring sessions start after the winter break and last into the spring.
+The mentoring sessions start during winter term and last into the spring.
 The program is set up to make it really easy for alumni to participate by providing the structure and the resources you need.
 Here’s how it works:

-• Alumni mentors reach out to their undergraduates to introduce themselves and decide how (e.g. video calls) and when to meet.
+• Undergraduate members reach out to their alumni mentor to introduce themselves and decide how (e.g. video calls) and when to meet.

-• The Phi Psi Connect system suggests milestones and sends reminders for completing them.
+• The MAP system suggests milestones and sends reminders for completing them.

 • Discussion guides are available to support mentoring sessions.